rage/java-programming/data/part-9/2-interfaces.md

 <h2>Store</h2>

 We now have all the parts we need for our "online store", except the store itself.
 Let's make that next.
 Our store has a warehouse that includes all our products.
 For each 'visit' we have a shopping cart.
-Every time the customer chooses a product its added to their cart if its available in the warehouse.
+Every time the customer chooses a product it's added to their cart if it's available in the warehouse.
 At the same time, the stock in the warehouse is reduced by one.

 Below you'll find a template for a text-based user interface for our store.
 Create a Store-class for your project and copy-paste the code below there.